 Due to the timing of the strike this sad period in British history was known as the 'winter of discontent', there were power cuts, a three day working week, mountains of uncollected rubbish in the streets and even the dead were left unburied.

-This was a typical piece of socialist logic which did nothing for the long term viability of the industry and which only made matters worse in the longer term.
+This was a typical piece of socialist logic which did nothing for the long term viability of the industry and only made matters worse in the longer term.

-Enough is written about Margaret Thatcher's ideology and motivation but the same is not widely known about Scargill and McGahey.
+Enough is written about Margaret Thatcher's ideology and motivation elsewhere, but the same is not widely known about Scargill and McGahey.

 Arthur Scargill followed his father into coal mining and communism.
 While his father was a member of the Communist Party of Great Britain (CPGB), young Arthur was a member of the Young Communist League (YCL).

-Scargill resigned from the Labour Party when it dropped Clause IV from its constitution, the clause committed the party to nationalisation of all the major industries and utilities.
+Scargill resigned from the Labour Party when it dropped Clause IV from its constitution, this clause committed the party to nationalisation of all the major industries and utilities.
 He formed his breakaway Socialist Labour Party which went on to get an average of 1% of the popular vote in subsequent elections.

 Scargill was and still is a revolutionary Marxist and like the rest of his ilk he is a hypocrite of the very highest order.

-Arthur Scargill had nice things to say about Stalin and also claimed that the ideas of Marx, Engels, Lenin and Stalin "explained the real world"
+Arthur Scargill had nice things to say about Stalin and also claimed that the ideas of Marx, Engels, Lenin and Stalin "explained the real world".

 McGahey was a communist fanatic who supported the Soviet invasion of Hungary and the subsequent repression of the Hungarian people.
 He is also quoted a s saying that the USSR "is a beacon of hope for humanity."